cjpais/writing/serve/day/nov30_2020/apple_m1_industy_impact.md

 and battery life out of these new M1 powered Mac's.
 To have a laptop that can last 2/3 of a day is mindboggling today, but soon enough this will be seen as abysmal battery life.

 What will happen if this is the case?
 How do Intel and AMD respond.
 Where does this leave other semiconductor manufactures, notably Nvidia and Qualcomm?

-Apple's release of ARM powered Mac's is flipping the industry on it's head.
-The sheer amount of press around this release is quite telling.
-[The buzz on Twitter, HN, has been continuous](https://www.singhkays.com/blog/apple-silicon-m1-black-magic/).

-At this point we know they are ***fast*** with incredible battery life to boot.

-These are fantastic things and these two factors will be the driving force for huge change in the industry.
-Consumer space and corporate space alike.

 To refresh what we've learned since the release is this.